biagioboi/ssi_attrib_auth/README.md

 <img src="./screen/newdid_registration.png" alt="New DID Registration" style="width: 50%"/>

-(that is if you want to add a new DID `82AennuN2hgnDYihB8CgDJ `, you need to use another Trust Anchor's DID which must be already written to the Ledger, and `identifier` must be this Trust Anchor's DID).
+In our case, we proceed to register the seed `Alice000000000000000000076744495`

-Once a DID is added to the Ledger, only the owner (that is `82AennuN2hgnDYihB8CgDJ `) can modify it (for example rotate keys).
+Once a DID is added to the Ledger, only the owner can modify it (for example rotate keys).
 The Trust Anchor that created this DID can not modify it anymore.
 This is one of the principles of Self Sovereign Identity (SSI).

-For your tests, I suggest to use one of the Trustee's DID from genesis transactions to create new DIDs.

-So, we create a new "Entity" Alice, able to create net Verifiable Credentials, to do so we need to register a Seed using the interface of Hyperledger Aries and then execute the command.
+So, we create a new "Entity" Alice, able to create new Verifiable Credentials, to do so after we registered a Seed using the interface of Hyperledger Aries; it's possible to execute the command.

 ```
 docker run -p 8000:8000 -p 11000:11000 bcgovimages/aries-cloudagent:py36-1.16-0_0.6.0 start \